FLSK x German Wildlife Foundation: What's happening in the Aschhorner Moor?

 Since 2023, FLSK has been supporting the natural idyll of Aschhorner Moor in Lower Saxony with a donation.
-And we are very proud of what the German Wildlife Foundation has achieved in this climate protection-relevant habitat with our help since then.
-All we can say is: moor water measuring points.
-You can find out what this is and why the installation is a reason to celebrate here.
-Also read what is planned for 2025.
+And we are incredibly proud of what the German Wildlife Foundation has achieved in this climate-relevant habitat with our help since then.
+We'll just say: Moor water monitoring stations.
+You can find out what these are and why the installation is a cause for celebration here.
+Also read what's planned for 2025.

 Protects the moor from drying out: Moor water measuring points

-Are you already a moor fan?
-If not, it's about time, because moors are not only beautiful, but also important players in the fight against climate change.
+Are you already a bog fan?
+If not, it's about time.
+Bogs are not only beautiful, but also important players in the fight against climate change.
 In their damp shallows, they bind large amounts of carbon by preserving dead plant remains in the oxygen-poor soil.
-This means that they decompose very slowly, and the carbon they contain remains bound for centuries or even millennia.
+This means they decompose very slowly, and the carbon they contain remains locked away for centuries or even millennia.

-However, this only works if the moor really stays wet.
+However, this only works if the moor actually stays wet.
 Dried-out moors release large amounts of CO2 and other greenhouse gases.
-This is why the moor water measuring points in the Aschhorn Moor are so important.
-In our last Moor Loveletter we told you that the German Wildlife Foundation planned and ordered the level probes needed for the measurements.
-In 2024, 10 fully equipped measuring points were installed across the moor, partly with the help of donations from FLSK.
+This is why the moor water monitoring stations in the Aschhorn Moor are so important.
+In our last Moor Love Letter, we reported that the German Wildlife Foundation planned and ordered the level probes needed for the measurements.
+In 2024, 10 fully equipped monitoring stations were installed across the moor, partly with donations from FLSK.

 How water management works in the moor

-In recent years, areas of the moor have become too dry.
-Birch trees have settled there, casting unfavorable shadows on the peat mosses.
-A vicious circle that leads to more and more dryness and damages the moor in the long term.
-If, however, the moor has enough water, the birch trees stay away and the peat mosses thank the light by stimulating growth.
+Some areas of the moor have become too dry in recent years.
+Birch trees have taken up residence there, casting unfavorable shade on the peat mosses.
+A vicious cycle that leads to increasing dryness and, in the long run, damages the moor.
+However, if the moor has enough water, the birch trees stay away, and the peat mosses thank the light by stimulating growth.
 Everything returns to its natural balance.

-The measuring points we support make a very practical contribution to preserving the Aschhorn Moor.
-Probes are installed at the measuring points that measure the water level and report it wirelessly.
-This allows the experts to immediately recognize when the moor is no longer sufficiently saturated with water and can take countermeasures.
+The monitoring stations we support are making a practical contribution to preserving the Aschhorn Moor.
+Sensors are installed at the monitoring stations to measure the water level and report it wirelessly.
+This allows experts to immediately detect when the moor is no longer sufficiently saturated with water and take corrective action.

 Measures planned for 2025 in the Aschhorner Moor

-This year we are supporting the German Wildlife Foundation in its important work.
-The following projects are planned
+This year, we are once again supporting the German Wildlife Foundation in its important work.
+The following projects are planned:

 -

-Butterfly monitoring: Special species of butterflies live in the Jungclausheide, a particularly pristine part of the moor.
-The monitoring is intended to help record their populations and learn what measures can be taken to protect them.
+Butterfly monitoring: Special butterfly species live in the Jungclausheide, a particularly pristine part of the moor.
+The monitoring is intended to help record their populations for the first time and learn about measures to protect them.

 -

-Neophyte control: You are probably familiar with the strongly scented Himalayan balsam, which is spreading invasively in some places and affecting natural ecosystems.
-This herb should be removed from the edge areas of the Aschhorn Moor before it can become a problem.
+Neophyte control: You're probably familiar with the strongly scented Himalayan balsam, which is spreading invasively in some places and damaging natural ecosystems.
+This fast-growing plant, which grows up to 2 meters tall, is to be removed from the edges of the Aschhorn Moor before it becomes a problem.

 -

-Photo monitoring and wildlife cameras: Many shy animals roam the newly created wilderness of the moor.
-In order not to disturb them, but still to be able to observe them, wildlife cameras will be installed.
-At other photo points, photo monitoring will regularly take pictures of the surroundings to make slow changes visible.
+Wildlife cameras and photo monitoring: Many shy animals roam the newly created wilderness of the moor.
+To avoid disturbing them, but still allow observation, wildlife cameras will be installed.
+Photo monitoring will regularly capture images of the surroundings at other photo points to reveal slow changes.

-With our regular reports from the Aschhorner Moor, you have the chance to experience nature conservation right on your doorstep.
-So please come back and join in the fun!
+With our regular reports from the Aschhorn Moor, you have the chance to experience nature conservation firsthand on your doorstep.
+So please stop by again and share in the joy!